Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 # Custom Status Markers

-_3.1 Updates_
+_3.2 Updates_
-* Added option to the chat menu to change the size of custom status icons.
+* Added macros for toggling custom status markers on selected tokens.
-* Custom status markers are now displayed above the built-in markers instead of to the left of the built-in markers.

 This script allows users to create custom status markers for tokens.
 When this script is installed, it creates a 'CustomStatusMarkers' macro for